pkvartsianyi/spatio/README.md

 - **Storage** – Pluggable backends (in-memory by default, AOF for durability) with a common trait surface.
 - **Indexing** – Geohash-based point index with configurable precision and smart fallback during searches.
-- **Query** – Radius, bounding-box, and trajectory primitives that reuse the shared index and TTL cleanup workers.
+- **Query** – Radius, bounding-box, and trajectory primitives that reuse the shared spatial index.
 - **API** – Ergonomic Rust API plus PyO3 bindings that expose the same core capabilities.

 See the [docs site](https://pkvartsianyi.github.io/spatio/) for deeper architectural notes.